daeyounglim/metapack/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* made minor changes in the source to initialize the parameters correctly — fmodel3.cpp and fmodel3pp.cpp
+* made minor changes in the source to loop over the correct dimension — fmodel3.cpp and fmodel3pp.cpp

 ## Test environments
 * local macOS Big Sur 11.1 R 4.1.0